parulbhatnagar/AWSCloudPractioner/Readme.md

 ### Amazon Elastic Block Storage (Amazon EBS)
 It is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.
 To create an EBS volume, you define the configuration (such as volume size and type) and provision it.
-After you create an EBS volume, it can attach to an Amazon EC2 instance.
+A

 Because EBS volumes are for data that needs to persist, it’s important to back up the data.
 You can take incremental backups of EBS volumes by creating Amazon EBS snapshots.